 11. Cut yourself some slack

-Take every experience as a lesson.
+If despite doing your best, a first date after meeting online doesn’t go as planned, don’t beat yourself up about it.
 Pat yourself on the back for being courageous enough to step out to meet someone new.
-See what you can take away from a less-than-desirable experience and use it further work on yourself.
+See what you can take away from this less-than-desirable experience and use it to work on yourself.

 12. Seek professional help